 Anything goes in thrift stores and consignment shops.
-Stumble upon everything from high end antiques to valuable vintage and funky whatnots too.
+Stumble upon everything from high-end antiques to valuable vintage and funky whatnots too.
 Thrift stores are a major source for vintage clothes shopping.
-But other sought after items such as vinyl, retro lamps and clocks, and upholstered furniture are also common to come across.
+But other sought-after items such as vinyl, retro lamps, and vintage wall clocks, and upholstered furniture are also common to come across.
 Make friends with your local thrift store managers.
 They can tell you when new inventory arrives.
 Negotiating prices isn’t guaranteed, but you’ll get first dibs on selection.

 Look it up in the want ads.
 Many people are seeking to downsize.
 There’s a lot of accumulated stuff for sale, certainly.
 But it’s also possible to find antique and vintage merchandise in the classifieds.
 Asking prices are often just a jumping off point too.
 Sellers may not have enough items to hold a garage sale, still they’re eager for someone to take away what they don’t want.
 While furniture and knickknacks can become clutter to some, savvy buyers know a great flea market piece when they see one.